Professor of Law

 Tim Webster teaches International and Comparative Law at Western New England University.
-He began his academic career as a lecturer at Yale Law School, and senior fellow at Yale’s China Center.
-He then joined Case Western Reserve, where he was a professor, director of Asian Legal Studies, and co-founder of the Joint Program in International Commercial Law and Dispute Resolution with a Chinese law school.
-He holds or has held visiting professorships at the University of Paris—Dauphine, National Taiwan University (Taipei, ROC), Southwest University of Political Science and Law (Chongqing, PRC), and l’Institut d’Économie Scientifique et de Gestion (IÉSEG School of Management (Paris, France), and a Visiting Scholar at Zhejiang University (Hangzhou, PRC).
+He began his academic career as a Lecturer at Yale Law School, and Senior Fellow at Yale’s China Center.
+He then joined Case Western Reserve, where he was Professor of Transnational Law, Director of Asian Legal Studies, and Co-Founder of the Joint Program in International Commercial Law and Dispute Resolution.
+He has been a Visiting Professor at National Taiwan University (Taipei, ROC), University of Paris—Dauphine, Southwest University of Political Science and Law (Chongqing, PRC), and IÉSEG School of Management (Paris, France), and a Visiting Scholar at Zhejiang University (Hangzhou, PRC).
 He previously practiced international dispute resolution in Tokyo and New York, and clerked for a federal judge in Boston.

-Webster writes about the interactions between international law and the domestic legal systems of East Asia, from international trade and foreign investment, to transnational human rights litigation.
-His latest work, on East Asia’s World War II reparations movement from legal, political, and sociological lenses, and appears in the Virginia, Harvard, N.Y.U., and Stanford Journals of International Law.
-Recent book contributions include Just Peace After Conflict: Jus Post Bellum and the Justice of Peace (Oxford University Press, 2020), and the Cambridge Handbook of China and International Law (Cambridge University Press, forthcoming).
-He has presented his research in French, Japanese, and Mandarin to over 150 conferences, symposia, and workshops in Asia, Australia, Europe, and the Americas.
+Webster has published dozens of articles about the intersections of international law and the domestic legal systems of East Asia in fields such as human rights, international trade, foreign investment, and transnational litigation.
+His latest work examines East Asia’s current World War II reparations movement from legal, political, and sociological lenses, and appears in the Harvard International Law Journal, Stanford Journal of International Law, Virginia Journal of International Law, and Yale Journal of International Law.
+He has presented his research in French, Japanese, and Mandarin to over 150 conferences, symposia, and workshops in the Americas, Asia, Australia, and Europe.
 He has testified before Congress, and written for local, national, and international media.

-Webster chairs or has chaired interest groups for the American Society of Comparative Law, American Society of International Law, American Association of Law Schools, Asian Society of International Law.
-He edits the Asian Journal of Law and Society (Cambridge), and Chinese Journal of Comparative Law, where he currently serves on the Executive Committee.
-He edits various international and comparative law journals, and is a member of the U.S.-Japan Network for the Future, and Public Intellectuals Program of the National Committee on U.S.-China Relations)—the only American professor chosen for both groups.
+Webster has served on committees for the American Society of Comparative Law, American Society of International Law, American Association of Law Schools, and Asian Society of International Law.
+He edits the Asian Journal of Law and Society (Cambridge), and Chinese Journal of Comparative Law (Oxford).
+He is a member of the U.S.-Japan Network for the Future (Mansfield Foundation), and the Public Intellectuals Program (National Committee on U.S.-China Relations)—the only American professor chosen for both groups.

 Timothy Webster, The Solid State of State Immunity in China, in CAMBRIDGE HANDBOOK OF CHINA AND INTERNATIONAL LAW (Cai Congyan & Ignacio de la Rasilla eds., Cambridge Univ.
 Press, forthcoming 2022).